nib-health-funds/schema-validation/README.md

 });
 ```

-## Validating complex JSON schemas
+## Nested objects

-You can validate nested JSON objects by adding a ```children``` object.
+You can validate nested objects by adding a ```children``` sections to the
+schema.
 Child schemas should follow the same schema as the original Schema object.

 See example below:

 ```
-schema = {
+const schema = {
         hospitalProduct: {
           filters: [],
           validators: [